 What’s the value of a kitchen designer?

-1. Safety.
 Realistically, “the kitchen is the most dangerous room in the house,” writes the Complete Home Medical Guide of Columbia University’s College of Physicians and Surgeons.
 While it’s true that cuts, scalds, electrical shocks, and fires can occur in the kitchen, good kitchen design minimizes hazards by anticipating the risks inherent in the kitchen.
 The value of a designer comes in the details.
-They consider kitchen safety when they place stoves away from windows, and put landing spaces by the areas where you handle hot cookware to ensure homeowner safety.
+They consider kitchen safety when they place stoves away from windows and add countertops by the areas where you handle hot cookware to ensure homeowner safety.

-2. Functionality.
 The primary task of design is to make the environment work.
-Designers make your kitchen usable and comfortable by organizing core matters of measurement, body movement, space, and light.
-This means matching your spatial constraints to your personal needs.
+Designers make your kitchen functional and comfortable by considering body movement, space, and light.
 It might be something as small as knowing whether you’re right- or left-handed to improve your reach to a dishwasher, or creating a work space that enables multiple cooks to pass through the same lanes.